Scharps/create-project/README.md

 Intended to be a simple command tool to create project directories, boilerplate, and git repository.

+## Requirements

+* Authorised GitHub CLI in path.
+* Dotnet in path.
+* Rust's Cargo in path.

 ## Usage

 ### Example 1